askui/askui/docs/docs/general/01-Getting Started/Installing AskUI/getting-started.md

 ### Step 3: Activate the AskUI Development Environment (ADE)
 1. Open a terminal.
 We recommend using *PowerShell*.
-2. Run the command `askui activate` (type it and press _Enter_).
+2. Run the command `askui-shell` (type it and press _Enter_).
 This brings you into the AskUI Development Environment (short ADE) where you can configure your installation, start the AskUI Controller, create new AskUI-Projects and run workflows.

 Activating the ADE may take a few seconds.